No manager in the entire business world would profess to want less employee engagement, especially when we know that:

 The first step to restoring that trust is to identify why you feel the need to step in.

-- Have they missed repeated deadlines?
+- Have they repeatedly missed deadlines?

 - Has their work missed the mark in the past?